dxinteractive/dendriform/README.md

 ### PluginSubmit

 Adds a submit action to a form.
+The `onSubmit` callback will be called when a form is submitted.
+If any errors occur as a result of calling `onSubmit`, the form will roll back and allow it to be submitted again.

+The `onSubmit` function passes the same `details` object as `onChange` does, so it's possible to use `diff()` with this to find what has changed between submissions.
+Please note that as of `v2.2.0` using `diff` in `onSubmit` works with all data types *except for diffing arrays*.

 ```js
 import {PluginSubmit} from 'dendriform';